How To Change ECR Passport To Non-ECR (2023)

 Where to get emigration clearance?

-Any applicant seeking employment abroad and possessing a passport with ‘Emigration Check Required’ endorsement can obtain emigration clearance from Protector of Emigrants.
+Any applicant seeking employment abroad and possessing a passport with an ‘Emigration Check Required’ endorsement can obtain emigration clearance from the Protector of Emigrants.

 This can be done through any of the POE offices upon submission of other documents as prescribed.

-Related: List of Protector of Emigrants Offices in India
+Here is the list of Protector of Emigrants Offices in India.

 Suspension of Emigration Check

-Previously, those who wanted to travel for non-employment purposes were required to obtain “suspension of emigration check” in order to travel abroad.
-From 1st October, 2007 this requirement has been done away with.
+Previously, those who wanted to travel for non-employment purposes were required to obtain a “suspension of emigration check” in order to travel abroad.
+From 1st October 2007, this requirement has been removed.

 Can you change ECR to Non-ECR in Indian Passport?

 The answer is yes.
-Even if you had ECR passport earlier, you can change to Non-ECR once you qualify.
-For that your situation (age, education, stay abroad, or marital status etc.) should have changed
+Even if you had an ECR passport earlier, you can change to Non-ECR once you qualify.
+For that, your situation (age, education, stay abroad, marital status etc.) should have changed

 I have been recruited directly by an employer in an ECR country.
 How do I apply for emigrant registration?